Interested in joining?

 4. answers to homework problems #5, #6, #7, #13 in Section 2.13 of this textbook chapter

 Non-UMD students.
-We are excited to work with undergrads from other institutions during the summer via the CARR REU program (starting summer 2025).
+We are excited to work with undergrads from other institutions during the summer via the Combinatorics, Algorithms, and AI for Real Problems (CAAR) REU program.
 We encourage you to apply if you are eligible.
 Applications are typically due in late February / early March.